ECP5-PCIe/ECP5-PCIe/README.md

 ## SETUP
 https://github.com/ECP5-PCIe/ECP5-PCIe/wiki/Setup

+If you have a Versa board, additionally run `openocd -f ispCLOCK/ispCLOCK-200MHz.cfg` to setup the ispCLOCK chip.
+For that you need to set J50 to connect pins 2-4 and 5-6.
+After you are done, set them back to 1-2 and 3-5.

 ## RUN
 - Enable PCIe on the connected device (for example on the ROCKPro64 execute `pci init` in u-boot)
 - Execute `python test_pcie_phy.py run` in the Tests folder to upload the gateware to the ECP5